Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 ### Project requirements

-- You should personalize the content of you page: choose a topic and build the web around it
+- You should personalize the content of your page.
+Choose a topic first and then design your webpage, keeping your topic in mind while you design it so that your page design works well for the topic you choose.
 - You should build only these 2 pages:
-  - the *home page*
+  - The *home page*.
-  - the *about page*
+  - The *about page*.
 - Each of these pages should have versions for 2 different screen sizes:
-  - mobile: up to 768px
+  - Mobile: up to 768px wide.
-  - desktop: from 768px
+  - Desktop: 768px or wider.
-- You should follow the [design guidelines](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), including
+- You should follow these [design guidelines](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), including:
-  - colors
+  - Colors.
-  - typographies: font face, size and weight
+  - Typography: font face, size and weight.
-  - layout: composition and space between elements
+  - Layout: composition and space between elements.
 - Interactions
-  - links
+  - Links
-    - the *home page* have a link in the menu to the *about page*
+    - The *home page* should have a link in the menu to the *about page*.
-    - the logo in the header links to the *home page*
+    - The logo in the header links to the *home page*.
-  - mobile menu
+  - Mobile menu
-    - when the user clicks (or taps) the hamburger button on the header, the mobile menu appears over the page
+    - When the user clicks (or taps) the hamburger button on the header, the mobile menu appears over the page.
-    - there are no guidelines for the mobile menu in the docs, but you should implement it so it is consistent with the design (colors, typography, spacings, etc.)
+    - There are no guidelines for the mobile menu in the docs, but you should implement it so it is consistent with the design (colors, typography, spacings, etc.).
-    - the mobile menu has a close (X) button that closes the menu
+    - The mobile menu should have a close (X) button that closes the menu.
 - Dynamic page
-  - the section "Featured speakers" should be created dynamically in JavaScript
+  - The section "Featured speakers" should be created dynamically in JavaScript.
-  - you should use a JavaScript variable with the data of the speakers and use it when the page loads to create the HTML of the section dynamically
+  - You should use a JavaScript variable with the data about the speakers and use it when the page loads to create the HTML for this section dynamically.

 Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).